 But when you start looking at the structure of Lamentations, there is more than meets the eye.
-Chapters 1,2,4,5 each have 22 verses.
-They are written as an acrostic, where each verse begins with the corresponding letter of the Hebrew alphabet.
-Chapter three is 66 verses, also written as an acrostic (three verses per letter).
+As we talked about yesterday Chapters 1, 2, 4, 5 each have 22 verses.
+Chapter three is 66 verses.

 Why such a careful, methodical, precise structure?
 I think it is to make it easier to find the exact center of the book.
 The central verse of Lamentations is 3:33.
 It’s worth backing up a little in order to get Jeremiah’s run-up to this magnificent verse: